-The Chobe National Park is one of the most popular and most accessible game reserves in Botswana.
-Situated in the far north of Botswana, Chobe includes the Savute area which is known for high concentrations of lions and elephants, and of course the Chobe River floodplain, where herds upon herds of animals gather in the dry season between May and October.
-The game reserve is most easily accessed from Kasane, a town just to the east of the park on the banks of the Chobe River, close to the border with Zimbabwe and, of course, Victoria Falls.
+The Chobe National Park is one of the most popular game reserves in Botswana.
+Situated in the far north of Botswana, Chobe includes the Savute and Linyanti regions which are known for high concentrations of lion and elephant.
+However, Chobe is best known for the Chobe River floodplain, where herds upon herds of animals gather in the dry season between June and October.
+The game reserve is most easily accessed from Kasane, a town just to the east of the park on the banks of the Chobe River, close to the border with Zimbabwe and Victoria Falls.

-- ∞ Easy to get to from Kasane and Victoria Falls
+- Easy to get to from Kasane and Victoria Falls

-- ∞ Excellent Big 5 game viewing
+- Excellent game viewing

-- ∞ Best boat-based game viewing in the world
+- Best boat-based game viewing in the world

-- ∞ Various lodges inside and outside the national park
+- Various lodges inside and outside the national park

 The Savute Area

 The Savute area has a number of great lodges and campsites, and the waterholes here attract large numbers of animals (including predators) especially in the dry season.
 Elephants are in abundance, and lions are often seen.
 There are a couple of permanent safari lodges in the Savute area, as well as mobile tented camps.

-The Chobe River area
+The Chobe River Area

 By air - You can fly to Maun, Botswana, and take a short air-hop from there to your lodge in the Savute area.
-It is possible to drive through Chobe National Park if you have a 4x4 vehicle and a GPS.
+For experienced adventurers, it is possible to drive through Chobe National Park if you have lots of time, a 4x4 vehicle and a GPS.